SamBailey6194/ultimate_battleships/README.md

 - Loaded in board was not looking user friendly, so used the " ".join to help make the board display nicely when loaded in.
 - Leaderboard was displaying without a title or headings, so I added a leaders variable to lb_order that was appended too throughout to make the code neater and more manageable to read.
 - When asking user to decide if they wanted to save, continue or exit the program and the user made an invalid input it kept looping through the print statement becuase the input request wasn't in the while loop
+- Save function wasn't saving ship placement by the computer, so added a "," to ensure each item is saved to show the board as a list of strings, the user does not have access to the database file.
+- When loading the saved game the boards weren't being converted as I needed to add the "," to the convert_board_to_grid function as the saved board was a list of strings
+- When loading saved game states the program was displaying the ship placement, therefore needed to use the display_board function with the show_ships parameter correctly for the user board and computer board

 ### Unfixed Bugs